AAOS - Build Android Automotive

 If there is an error that prevents lunch to show all target.
 Here is a quick fix:

-, - then run
+• then run build_build_var_cache,

-, - then finally run
+• then finally run lunch again.

 Each target name contains: